 Language Enhancement Programme

 The Reading Club aims to enhance students’ interest in reading.
 Students will be introduced to a wide variety of best-sellers and classics that they might otherwise not consider.
-The Reading Club also serves as a great arena for students to make new friends and share their views on their favourite books and authors.
-Participants are invited to join a reading session once a week and participate in reading-related activities under the guidance of language tutors.
+The Reading Club also serves as a good platform for students to make new friends and share their views on their favourite books and authors.
+Participants are invited to join a reading session once a week and participate in reading-related activities under the guidance of a language tutor.

 - To encourage students to read sufficiently challenging yet enjoyable books;

 - To help students with selecting books according to their interests and language ability;